Roscode/mealthyme/README.md

 ### Model

-Please (go to the repo) and see the schema.sql file and the er_diagram for database structure.
+Please (go to the repo) and see schema.sql and er_diagram.pdf for database structure.
 We are currently not going to concern ourselves with amounts of food because of the complexity there (i.e. buying a pound of flour and using "a little more than" 3 cups is difficult to model effectively), but as we get further into the project we will attempt to introduce it, so we're boing to build the system with that forethought.

 ### Users of the database system